PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 THE NIXONS: David & Julie Eisenhower, President & Mrs. Nixon, Tricia & Ed Cox

-In the background we can see Washington shedding a tear.
+If you look closely, you can see Washington shedding a tear.

 Nixon Presidential Library and Museum